Recent Posts

 Middle Row (L-R): Trinity Cathedral, Easton and St. Augustine Parish, Chesapeake City

-Bottom Row (L-R): Emmanuel Church, Baltimore, MD; St. Anne's Parish, Annapolis; Cathedral of the Incarnation, Baltimore
+Bottom Row (L-R): Emmanuel Church, Baltimore; St. Anne's Parish, Annapolis; Cathedral of the Incarnation, Baltimore

-La Rose designed the arms for the diocese and its cathedral, and Col. Harry D. Temple (1911-2004) produced arms for Trinity Cathedral and St. Augustine Parish.
+Pierre de Chaignon La Rose (1872-1941) designed the arms of the Diocese of Maryland and the Cathedral of the Incarnation.
+Col. Harry D. Temple (1911-2004) produced arms for Trinity Cathedral in the Diocese of Easton and St. Augustine Parish.

 Examples of Roman Catholic arms incorporating elements from Crossland